edsol-adm/mindmaster-app/software-design/prototype-alpha/README.md

-# MindMaster – Alpha Curriculum Prototype (Software Design)
+# MindMaster – Alpha Prototype (Software Design)

+**Current iteration:** Alpha v3 – Curriculum & Pedagogy Validation Prototype

 MindMaster is a psychology literacy app that builds children’s resilience by turning knowledge into self-efficacy and everyday problem-solving skills.
 This Alpha prototype validates the **psychology literacy curriculum and pedagogy** with children and teachers.
 It is not the final technical design.
-Advanced features will be built in the Beta stage under a Rapid Application Development (RAD) approach.
+Advanced features will be built in subsequent Alpha iterations and the Beta stage under a Rapid Application Development (RAD) approach.

 ---